apache/activemq-artemis/docs/user-manual/en/web-server.md

   Only applicable when using `https`.
 - `excludedCipherSuites` A comma seperated list of excluded cipher suites.
   Only applicable when using `https`.
+- `sniHostCheck` Whether or not the SNI Host name in the client request must match the common name or the subject alternative names in the server certificate.
+Default is `true`.
+Only applicable when using `https`.
+- `sniRequired` Whether or not the client request must include an SNI Host name.
+Default is `false`.
+Only applicable when using `https`.

 Each web application should be defined in an `app` element inside an `binding` element.
 The `app` element has the following attributes: